-The Center for Optimal Living offers a mid-size event space for trainings, group sessions and retreats.
-Our event space hosts affiliate and private events and is equipped with a range of features including a 65” HD smart tv with HDMI cable and an adjacent kitchen.
-For rental inquiries and more information, please contact email@example.com or 212-213-8905 x2.
+The Center for Optimal Living is situated in the shadow of Grand Central station, and houses a modern, mid-size event space for trainings, group sessions and retreats.
+It is equipped with a range of features including a 65” HD smart tv with HDMI cable and an adjacent kitchen.
+The space is available to like-minded organizations and hosts affiliate and private events.
+For rental inquiries and more information, please contact firstname.lastname@example.org or 212-213-8905 x2.

 Size: 12′ 7″ x 25′ 5″ | 319.82 sq ft.